 BWW Review: A CHRISTMAS CAROL at Hartford Stage

-Rachel Alderman nimbly directs this large and diverse cast and keeps the action moving.
-The story, which, in other settings, can feel quite long and arduous moves at an appropriate pace and with a continued sense of energy.
+Rachel Alderman once again nimbly directs this large and diverse cast and keeps the action moving.
 The staging is amazingly fluid and utilizes the open area of Hartford Stage very well.
 The scenic design by Tony Straiges is beautiful and evokes the time period simply and perfectly.
 The special effects, including copious amounts of stage smoke, flying spirits (flying effects by ZFX, Inc.) and creepy lighting (design by Robert Wierzel) all add to the magic and excitement of this story.
-Alejo Vietti's costumes (based on original designs by Zack Brown) are magnificent (including, what I believe to be the most beautiful Spirit of Christmas Present costume I have ever seen).
+Alejo Vietti's costumes (based on original designs by Zack Brown) continue to be magnificent.

 A CHRISTMAS CAROL - A GHOST STORY OF CHRISTMAS runs at Hartford Stage in Hartford, CT through December 30.
 Hartford Stage is located at 50 Church Street, Hartford, CT 06103.
-Performances are Tuesday - Sunday at 7:30 p.m., and Saturday and Sunday at 2:00 p.m.
-Special 2 p.m. performances on December 23, 24, 26, and 28.
+Performances are Tuesday - Sunday at 7:30 p.m., withand Saturday and Sunday and select weekday matinees at 2:00 p.m.
 Weekly schedules vary.
-For more information call 860-527-5151 or visit www.hartfordstage.com
+For more information call 860-527-5151 or visit www.hartfordstage.com/christmas-carol

-Middle Photo: Alan Rust as the Ghost of Christmas Present (photo by T. Charles Erickson)
+Bottom Photo: Alan Rust and the Children of A Christmas Carol (photo by T. Charles Erickson)